liesenf/andreasliesenfeld.github.io/README.md

 Most of my work has been conducted on Chinese (Mandarin and Cantonese).

-I have also published a corpus of spoken Chinese (MYCanCor) as well as several tools in Computational phonetics and Chinese language processing (Cause-Chi, MV parser).
+I have also published a corpus of spoken Chinese (MYCanCor), several tools in Computational phonetics and Chinese language processing (Cause-Chi, MV parser) and a couple of tutorials (Conversation analytic transcription in LaTeX, Multilayed annotation with Praat).